HariSekhon/DevOps-Bash-tools/README.md

   - `fly.sh` - shortens `fly` command to not have to specify target all the time
 - `jenkins_*.sh` - [Jenkins CI](https://jenkins.io/) scripts:
   - `jenkins.sh` - one-touch [Jenkins CI](https://jenkins.io/) - launches docker container, installs plugins, validates `Jenkinsfile`, configures jobs from `$PWD/setup/jenkins-job.xml` and sets Pipeline to git remote origin's `Jenkinsfile`, triggers build, tails results in terminal.
 Call from any repo top level directory with a `Jenkinsfile` pipeline and `setup/jenkins-job.xml` (all mine have it)
-  - `jenkins_cli.sh` - shortens `jenkins-cli.jar` command by auto-inferring basic configuations, auto-downloading the CLI if absent, inferrings a bunch of Jenkins related variables like `$JENKINS_URL` and authentication from `$JENKINS_USER`/`$JENKINS_PASSWORD`, or finds admin password from inside local docker container.
+  - `jenkins_cli.sh` - shortens `jenkins-cli.jar` command by auto-inferring basic configuations, auto-downloading the CLI if absent, inferrings a bunch of Jenkins related variables like `$JENKINS_URL` and authentication using `$JENKINS_USER`/`$JENKINS_PASSWORD`, or finds admin password from inside local docker container.
 Used heavily by `jenkins.sh` one-shot setup
     - `jenkins_password.sh` - gets Jenkins admin password from local docker container.
 Used by `jenkins_cli.sh`
   - `check_jenkinsfiles.sh` - validates all `*Jenkinsfile*` files in the given directory trees using the online Jenkins validator
 - `teamcity_*.sh` - [TeamCity CI](https://www.jetbrains.com/teamcity/) scripts: